synrc/bpe/README.md

 Overview
 --------

-BPE is Synrc Cloud Stack Erlang Application that bring Erlang for for Enterprise.
+BPE is Synrc Cloud Stack Erlang Application that brings Erlang for Enterprises.
 It provides infrastructure for Workflow Definitions, Process Orchestration, Rule Based Production Systems and Distributed Storage.